LoveDaisy/ColorScienceUtils/README.md

 # Color Science Utilities

 A toolkit for color science.
-The first codes are in MATLAB, which is just my personal choice.
+The first codes are in MATLAB, which is just my personal favor.
 I will try python later.

 ## Quick start